-Has seen Recreational Services at the forefront of bringing many greener technologies to New Zealand like Weedingtech’s Foamstream technology, a chemical-free alternative to Glyphosate.
+Has seen Recreational Services at the forefront of bringing many greener technologies to New Zealand, for example Weedingtech’s Foamstream technology, a chemical-free alternative to glyphosate.

-A New Zealand first was the importing of two Foamstream units by Recreational Services in 2018.
+A first for New Zealand, Recreational Services imported two Foamstream units in 2018.
 This was achieved following an 11-month process to get the units into the country, ahead of Weedingtech establishing a base in New Zealand.
-In 2016 a resolution was passed in Christchurch, and Auckland in 2017, to ban Glyphosate usage to ensure all public areas are kept chemical-free.
-The Foamstream units use hot water and a biodegradable insulating foam to kill weeds, which avoids the use of herbicides altogether, making it safe for use around people, animals and delicate environments.
+In 2016 a resolution was passed in Christchurch, and Auckland in 2017, to ban glyphosate usage to ensure all public areas are kept chemical free.
+The Foamstream units use hot water and a biodegradable insulating foam to kill weeds, which avoids the use of herbicides altogether and thereby makes it safe for use around people, animals and delicate environments.

-Recreational Services was the first New Zealand company to import the Mean Green commercial mowers, and these mowers are 100% electric, ride on, 60-inch mowers, with the added advantage of having a roof charging panel that helps top up the batteries state of charge during daylight, delivering up to nine hours of mowing per day.
-The benefits of these mowers are that they have zero emissions, offer low noise and vibration levels, and do not use diesel, as most commercial fleet would normally run.
-Since bringing these mowers on board, the team has collaborated with Te Tari Tiaki Pūngao (Energy Efficiency and Conservation Authority) to offer monitoring and benchmarking data to the industry.
+Recreational Services was the first New Zealand company in 2016 to import Mean Green commercial mowers, which are 100 per cent electric, ride on, 60-inch mowers with the added advantage of having a roof charging panel that helps top up the batteries' state of charge during daylight, delivering up to nine hours of mowing per day.
+Other benefits of these mowers include having zero emissions, low noise and vibration levels, and do not use diesel, as most commercial fleets would normally run on.
+Since bringing these mowers on board, the team has collaborated with Te Tari Tiaki Pūngao (Energy Efficiency & Conservation Authority) to offer monitoring and benchmarking data to the industry.